 2-6.
-Commanding General's Natural Resources Advisory Council (CGNRAC).
-The CGNRAC:
+Garrison Commander's Hunting and Fishing Advisory Council (GCHFAC).
+The GCHFAC:

 - a.
 Receives comments, suggestions, and concerns from Soldiers and other personnel authorized to hunt and fish on Fort Benning and represents their interests to improve hunting and fishing on the installation. - b.
 Provides advice on the management of hunting and fishing on Fort Benning.
-Makes recommendations to improve hunting and fishing to the Chief, NRMB; Chief, EMD; Director of Public Works; the Garrison Commander; and the Commanding General, as appropriate. - c.
+Makes recommendations to improve hunting and fishing to the Chief, NRMB; Chief, EMD; Director of Public Works; and the Garrison Commander, as appropriate. - c.
 Maximizes (in accordance with CG intent) the opportunities for hunting and fishing on Fort Benning consistent with training requirements, safety, and governing laws, regulations, and the Fort Benning Integrated Natural Resources Management Plan. - d.
 Annually reviews and provides the Chief, NRMB, with proposed changes to FB Regulation 200-1, Hunting and Fishing and Recreation.

 2-7.
 Sportsmen and recreational users.
+The Sportsman and recreational user: